-4. Where possible, utilize on-site infiltration of storm water to minimize runoff to abutting properties.
+4. Where possible, use on-site infiltration of storm water to minimize runoff to abutting properties.

-B. Step Two: Locate the House Sites
+B. Step Two: Locate the Building Areas

 Locate potential building areas that take into account areas identified in step one and information on topography and soils.